stevenleeg/lousyboard/README.md

 A lousy message board.

 ## Running
-You'll want to start off by running migrations.
-This can be done by opening a repl (with `lein repl`) and running the following:
+You'll want to start off by running migrations using `lein migrate`.

-    (require '[ragtime.repl :as repl])
-    (require '[lousyboard.db :refer [migration-config])

-    (repl/migrate migration-config)

 Once the migrations have been applied you can start the web server with:

-    lein ring server-headless
+    lein start

 You will also want to compile/watch sass files, otherwise things will look pretty ugly:

-    sass --watch resources/sass/main.sass:resources/public/dist/application.css
+    lein watch-sass